Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-40. Click on add and click on "select a principal".
-Type in "Everyone", click on check names, and select OK.
+40.Click on 'Add' and then click on 'Select a principal.'
+Type in 'Everyone,' click on 'Check Names,' and select 'OK.'
 </p>

 <p>